These Four IT Asset Management Best Practices Simplify IT Tracking

 Knowing exactly what you have on hand is the first step to managing your assets.
-IT asset tracking requires you to know what kinds of computers you have on hand, as well as the operating systems and types of software available on each machine.
+IT asset tracking requires you to understand which kinds of computers you have on hand and the operating systems and software available on each machine.

 If you don't already have this information stored, you'll need to take the time to survey what you have on hand.
 Make sure you go through every area of your company to ensure you don't miss anything.
 You might have an asset stored in a closet you weren't previously aware of.